EnyaKo/Blog/about/index.md

 ---

 **Hsin Tung Ko (Enya Ko)**
-<center> A Data Journalist with Great Interest in Arts and Literature </center>
+<center> A Data Analyst with Great Interest in Arts and Literature </center>

 ### About
 I am a student majoring in computer science.